cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ## Tries
 On community chain:
-* chain contract: `ChainID`ContractAMTroot is the root for **AMT** trie to store history contracts, which is blockchain in old concept.
-* chain contract result: `ChainID`ContractResultStateRoot is the root for **HAMT** trie for the chain state; contract and results are connected in each state transition.
+* chain contract result hamt trie: `ChainID`ContractResultStateRoot is the chain state hamt root; contract and results are connected in each state transition.
 ```
-- future state/`ChainID`ContractAMTroot/K-V -> `ChainID`ContractAMTroot
+- future state ->`ChainID`ContractJSON
-- `ChainID`ContractAMTroot/`count`/state -> `ChainID`SafetyContractResultStateRoot
+- `ChainID`ContractJSON -> `ChainID`SafetyContractResultStateRoot
 ```
 * file AMT: the root for AMT trie for chopping and storing the file.